-This case arises from purportedly the largest healthcare fraud in U.S. history.
-The complaint – brought by a proposed class of health plans alleges that GlaxoSmithKline (GSK) fraudulently promoted its diabetes medication, Avandia, as reducing type two diabetics’ inherent cardiovascular risks.
+This case arises from the largest healthcare fraud in U.S. history.
+The complaint – brought by a proposed class of health plans – alleges that GlaxoSmithKline LLC (GSK) fraudulently promoted its diabetes medication, Avandia, as reducing inherent cardiovascular risks faced by those living with Type 2 diabetes.
 In reality, the drug does the opposite.

 In 2007, the New England Journal of Medicine exposed GSK’s fraud.
 Two researchers aggregated data from GSK’s clinical trials and found Avandia was associated with increased, not reduced, cardiovascular risk.
 As a result of this revelation, the FDA required GSK to place a black box warning on Avandia’s label and Congress enacted a new law requiring pharmaceutical companies to disclose the results of all clinical trials.
 By 2012, GSK paid over $650 million to settle federal and state civil charges that it falsely promoted Avandia to physicians and other health care providers as providing cardiovascular benefits it did not.
 GSK also paid a $250 million criminal fine to settle charges that, between 2001 and 2007, GSK concealed data concerning the cardiovascular safety of Avandia.

 In May 2010, health plans filed a class-action lawsuit to recover for GSK fraudulent promotion of Avandia.
 They alleged violations of RICO and state consumer protection law.
 In the fall of 2010, GSK moved to dismiss the lawsuit.
 The district court denied that motion in October 2013.
 GSK filed an interlocutory appeal, but the Third Circuit affirmed the district court’s decision in October 2016.
 In 2017, the case returned to the district court for discovery.
 But before the plaintiff health plans could obtain discovery, the district court permitted GSK to move for summary judgment.